sehmaschine/django-grappelli/README.rst

 **Grappelli is always developed against the latest stable Django release and is NOT tested with Django's master branch.**

-* Grappelli 3.0.8 (September 21st, 2023): Compatible with Django 4.0
+* Grappelli 4.0.1 (April 25th, 2024): Compatible with Django 5.x
-* Grappelli 2.15.6 (November 22nd, 2022): Compatible with Django 3.2 (LTS)
+* Grappelli 3.0.9 (April 25th, 2024): Compatible with Django 4.2 (LTS)

 Current development branches:

-* Grappelli 3.0.9 (Development version for Django 4.0, see branch Stable/3.0.x)
+* Grappelli 4.0.2 (Development version for Django 5.0, see branch Stable/4.0.x)
-* Grappelli 2.15.7 (Development version for Django 3.2, see branch Stable/2.15.x)
+* Grappelli 3.0.10 (Development version for Django 4.0, see branch Stable/3.0.x)

 Older versions are available at GitHub, but are not supported anymore.